 - 3 cups (7 dl) water

 - 1 tea spoon of salt or 1 vegetable stock cube.
-(No salt if the baby in younger than 1 year).
+(No salt or salted stock if the baby in younger than 1 year).

 - Steamed or boiled rice

 - Wash the lentils in cold water for about one minute, and then let them drain.

 - Peel and chop the onion and carrot in small pieces.

 - Heat up the oil in a saucepan and fry the onion and carrot gently (no color).

 - Crush the garlic using a garlic press and add in the saucepan.
 Add curry and ginger and stir fry for one more minute.
 Lower the heat.

 - Mash as needed depending on your baby’s age and preferences.

 - Serve with steamed or boiled rice.

 Please note: If your family has a history of allergies towards peanuts, your baby may very well be allergic to lentils as well as soybeans.
-Do not serve lentils to your baby in such case without consulting a doctor.
+Do not serve lentils to your baby in such a case without consulting a doctor.
 It is also always prudent to start with a very small portion to see if your baby is in any way reacting to the new type of food.